robinvenables/robinvenables.github.io/content/blog/using-cloudns-as-a-provider-with-opentofu.md

 #### Prepare Your OpenTofu Configuration

 - Create a new OpenTofu configuration file main.tf or modify an existing one.
-- Insert the following provider block:
+- Insert the following provider information, replacing your_api_id and your_api_password with the credentials obtained earlier:

 ```hcl
 terraform {